 Having trouble finding your way around?
 Understand that's normal, learning is a state of confusion.
 Frustrated?
 That's normal, too.
 Change is hard.
 Implementing a new software system and driving successful adoption will always hold challenges.
 Know that it's all part of growth, and it’s imperative to push through all obstacles.
 Controlling the chaos and focusing on the ultimate value the implementation will deliver are key to staying on track.

-"Anything worth doing in life takes time."
+"Anything worth doing in life takes time and effort."

 Keep everyone accountable by creating daily or weekly check-ins, milestones, and goals to measure progress and ensure the organization-wide participation needed for change.
 Each team and leader should report on progress regularly at implementation meetings.